Download the full PDF for District of Columbia

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in District of Columbia remained unchanged at 71 percent in December.
+The labor force participation rate in District of Columbia fell to 70.6 percent in April from 70.8 percent in the prior month.

 District of Columbia ranks 1st in the nation.

-The 10-year high for the labor force participation rate in District of Columbia was 72.9 percent occurring in January 2024, and the 10-year low was 68 percent in May 2020.
+The 10-year high for the labor force participation rate in District of Columbia was 73 percent in January 2024, and the 10-year low was 68 percent in May 2020.